SHADES OF GREEN & EVERYTHING IN BETWEEN

 - COOL GREEN

-Choose the RIGHT green and you’ll be giving yourself personal high-fives.
-Choose the WRONG green and you’ll be twitching in the corner, cursing the pea soup, baby poop, or mint-inspired colour of your walls.
+Choose the RIGHT green, and you’ll be giving yourself personal high-fives.
+Choose the WRONG green, and you’ll be twitching in the corner, cursing your wall’s pea soup, baby poop, or mint-inspired color.

 This SUPER dark green-gray is striking with the wood cabinets

 Green that has a YELLOW undertone is a warm green.
-When my clients want a warm shade of green, they’re usually craving a green on the more subtle end of the warm range.
+When my clients want a warm green shade, they usually crave a green on the more subtle end of the warm range.
 This means that while there’s yellow in it, it’s a very SMALL amount.
-This passive approach avoids the pea soup and chartreuse end of things (colours that I personally love…in the right spot).
+This passive approach avoids the pea soup and chartreuse end of things (colors that I personally love…in the right spot).

-- Warm green paint colours have a yellow undertone that can be virtually unnoticeable depending on HOW MUCH yellow is mixed in.
+- Warm green paint colors have a yellow undertone that can be virtually unnoticeable depending on HOW MUCH yellow is mixed in.

-- Warm green paint colours with a STRONG neutral base will lean into either GREIGE or TAN.
-Add enough of a neutral base and your warm green will become the UNDERTONE, rather than the dominant colour.
+- Warm green paint colors with a STRONG neutral base will lean into either GREIGE or TAN.
+Add enough of a neutral base, and your warm green will become the UNDERTONE rather than the dominant color.

-- Warm green paint colours can help balance out cool northern light or flat eastern light.
+- Warm green paint colors can help balance out cool northern light or flat eastern light.